department-of-veterans-affairs/vets-website/content/pages/housing/index.md

   <div class="link">
     <a href="#"><b>Apply for a Specially Adapted Housing Grant</b></a>
-    <p>Get financial help to make changes to your home to help you live more independently with a service-connected disability.</p>
+    <p>Get financial help to make changes to your home so you can live more independently with a service-connected disability.</p>
   </div>

   <div class="link">